birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 ### Third Floor

 Two more of the creature from below guard the elevator (Room 5,) and there's Marvus can't talk the group past this one.
 That's okay, because he's even better at pole-arming than he is at talking.
-Turns out the creature can stip a line of bone-projectiles out of flesh tube above thier heads, and can vomit up near-invisible skeletal henchmen.
+Turns out the creature can spit a line of bone-projectiles out of fleshy tubes above thier heads, and can vomit up near-invisible skeletal henchmen.
+Fun times.

-After the battle, an secret door is found, leading to a secret supply room...
-(Room 7)
+After the battle, an secret door is found, leading to a secret supply room (Area 7.)
+What treasures might lie within?

+Find out next time.